RichardJActon/CognitiveBiasCards/README.md

-# Cognative Bias Cards
+# Cognitive Bias Cards

-This repo contains images of which can be used to make a deck of playing cards featuring all of the congative biases listed on wikipedia at the time they were made.
+This repo contains images of which can be used to make a deck of playing cards featuring all of the congitive biases listed on wikipedia at the time they were made.

-There are 108 images to make a 107 card deck, 3 of these card feature a breif history of cognative biases, attribution of the content and a description of what a cognative bias is.
+There are 108 images to make a 107 card deck, 3 of these card feature a breif history of cognitive biases, attribution of the content and a description of what a cognitive bias is.

 There are 2 files of each card a .png image and a .xcf file which can be opened and edited with the open source [GIMP](https://www.gimp.org/) image editor.